1800 United States presidential election in Massachusetts

-The 1800 United States presidential election in Massachusetts took place between October 31 to December 3, 1800, as part of the 1800 United States presidential election.
-Voters chose 16 representatives, or electors to the Electoral College, who voted for president and vice president.
+A presidential election was held in the state of Massachusetts between October 31 to December 3, 1800, as part of the 1800 United States presidential election.
+Voters chose sixteen representatives, or electors to the Electoral College, who voted for president and vice president.

 During this election, Federalists John Adams and his running mate Charles Cotesworth Pinckney were the only two candidates on the ballot in Massachusetts.
 As both represented the Federalist Party there was no popular vote.
 While Adams won all 16 Massachusetts state electors in his home state, it was not enough to win the general election.
 The Democratic-Republican Party candidate, Vice President Thomas Jefferson, defeated Adams.